 1. Identify and follow through on personally and socially relevant problems and reasonable solutions to those problems.

-2. Identify relevant information sources, make reasoned choices among those sources, and open-mindedly follow where those sources lead.
+2. Identify relevant information sources, make reasoned choices among those sources, and follow where those sources lead with an open-mind.

 3. Justify conclusions reached in the analysis of information.